pierrexyz/pybird/README.md

 * run_pybird.ipynb: a Jupyter notebook containing examples to start with
 * likelihood_class.py, eft_* : an explicit integration in the MCMC sampler [MontePython 3](https://github.com/brinckmann/montepython_public)
 * cbird.nb : a Mathematica notebook on which PyBird algebra is based
+* tbird : Taylor approximation around a fiducial cosmology of the bird power spectrum.
+See [arXiv:1909.07951](https://arxiv.org/abs/1909.07951).
+Some documentation can be found in [cbird](https://github.com/pierrexyz/cbird/) (not supported anymore)

 ## Citation
 When using PyBird in a publication, please acknowledge the code by citing the following paper:
-* [arXiv:2003.XXXXX](https://arxiv.org): "Limits on wCDM from the EFTofLSS with the PyBird code, Guido d’Amico", Leonardo Senatore, Pierre Zhang
+* [arXiv:2003.XXXXX](https://arxiv.org): "Limits on wCDM from the EFTofLSS with the PyBird code", Guido d’Amico, Leonardo Senatore, Pierre Zhang